-In common with a number of other Episcopal Churches in remote areas of Scotland, ensuring the availability of a Priest-in-Charge has sometimes been a challenge: and it is far from unknown for someone to have to travel from Glencoe, 50 miles and two ferry rides away, in order to take services.
+In common with a number of other Episcopal Churches in remote areas of Scotland, ensuring the availability of a Priest-in-Charge has sometimes been a challenge: and it is far from unknown for someone to have to travel from Glencoe, many miles and one or two ferry rides away, in order to take services.
 During the summer, services and pastoral work is often undertaken by Anglican priests who come for working holidays on the island.

 Visitor InformationView Location on Map

 Grid Ref: NM 547 406